AidanZap/CIS434-Group12/README.md

 #### Toral Z
 #### Derek W

+### Final Presentation and Report can be found in Documentation folder

 ### To Run
     - Make sure Python is installed, Minimum version 3 recommended
     - From main directory(/CIS434-Group12)